How to Become an Orthopedic Nurse Practitioner

 This career guide will focus on the nurses who specialize in providing care to patients dealing with musculoskeletal issues, Orthopedic Nurse Practitioners (ONPs).

-The orthopedic specialty is dedicated to treating patients with broken or fractured bones, injuries, or chronic conditions such as arthritis.
-The role of an Orthopedic Nurse Practitioner centers on helping people manage their orthopedic injuries (or diseases), while educating their patients on how to treat and alleviate their symptoms.
+The orthopedic specialty treats patients with broken or fractured bones, injuries, or chronic conditions such as arthritis.
+The role of an Orthopedic Nurse Practitioner centers on helping people manage their orthopedic injuries (or diseases) while educating their patients on how to treat and alleviate their symptoms.

-If you’re interested in helping people regain their strength and mobility, we hope this guide will inspire you to further explore this highly rewarding career opportunity.
-Continue reading to learn how to become an Orthopedic Nurse Practitioner, as well as their unique job responsibilities, salary, and educational requirements.
+If you’re interested in helping people regain their strength and mobility, we hope this guide will inspire you to explore this enriching career opportunity further.
+Please continue reading to learn how to become an Orthopedic Nurse Practitioner, as well as their unique job responsibilities, salary*, and educational requirements.

 Orthopedic Nurse Practitioner Definition

-Orthopedic Nurse Practitioners are Advanced Practice Registered Nurses (APRNS) who provide care to patients dealing with musculoskeletal injuries or diseases.
+Orthopedic Nurse Practitioners are Advanced Practice Registered Nurses (APRNs) who care for patients with musculoskeletal injuries or diseases.
 They work alongside physicians to help patients recover from surgery, rehabilitate from injury, and return to full mobility.